What is Blockchain? What is it Used For?

 NFTs are digital assets representing unique items — like digital art.
 Smart contracts handle NFT ownership and verify authenticity.

-If you are a creator of NFTs, when someone buys your NFT, the smart contract can be written so that when your art changes hands, the contract triggers a payment to you automatically, like a royalty every time it sells.
+If you are a creator of NFTs, when someone buys your , the smart contract can be written so that when your art changes hands, the contract triggers a payment to you automatically, like a royalty every time it sells.

-Conclusion: The future of the blockchain
+Conclusion: The future

 And as cryptocurrency and other digital assets are more widely adopted, Blockchain will become part of the infrastructure of life.

-blockchain how does it work
+blockchain, how does it work, buy bitcoin

 Frequently Asked Questions